solidusio/edgeguides/getting-started/extensions.md

 ## When to use extensions

-When you first install Solidus, you will notice that the platform is complete but quite lean: there aren't any toggles to enable shiny additional features.
+When you first install Solidus, you will notice that the platform is complete but quite lean.
+There aren't any toggles to enable shiny additional features.
 You get what you need to start an online store, and nothing more.
-This is by design: we know that each brand's business domain and USP are unique, and that they require a unique implementation approach.
+This is by design.
+We know that each brand's business domain and USP are unique, and that they require a unique implementation approach.
 With that said, we also know that it isn't always smart to reinvent the wheel, especially when you're dealing with a common problem that's already been solved.

 The easiest and quickest way to augment the functionality of your store is through _extensions_.
 These are gems or full-fledged Rails engines that provide additional functionality for Solidus by extending and overriding parts of the core.
-The Solidus ecosystem has a lot of extensions for the most disparate tasks: there are extensions that add support for new payment providers or 3PL integrations, extensions that enhance your store with social features and many, many more to choose from.
+The Solidus ecosystem has a lot of extensions for many disparate tasks.
+There are extensions that add support for new payment providers or 3PL integrations, extensions that enhance your store with social features and many, many more to choose from.

 In general, if there's already an extension that solves your problem, you should evaluate it before attempting to roll your own solution.
 Reusing the work of the community will not only save you the effort of a custom implementation, but will also make the community stronger.